Community Service Hour

 more cookies, beers and product labelling

-Photo of epicsdao2 Photo of kawasaki4sol Photo of lastcrumbcookie +2
+Photo of fulldecent Photo of kishi4sol Photo of kawasaki4sol +2

 Will and Kevin go through a variety of gourmet cookies, each paired with a complementary beer.
 They critique flavors like lemon bar, peanut butter, and red velvet, discussing the balance of sweetness, texture, and overall enjoyment.
 Top picks include the chocolate chip and lemon bar cookies, while red velvet ranks lower.
 They highlight the importance of beer pairings in enhancing the cookie tasting experience.